 Over time, Mexican women learned a wide variety of stitches that originated not only in their own country but also in Persia, Egypt, China, and the Philippines.

-Mexican girls of all ages and walks of life we’re taught to embroider.
+Mexican girls of all ages and walks of life were taught to embroider.
 It is still a source of pride.
-These bold and colorful works of art are also possible to do in ink.
+These bold and colorful works of art can also be done in ink.

-If you’re looking for a tattoo that embodies the beauty and imagery of Mexico, you’ll love these embroidery tattoo designs.
+If you’re looking for a tattoo embodying Mexico’s beauty and imagery, you’ll love these embroidery tattoo designs.
 I love how they look like they’re stitched right into the skin.

 8. Mexico Food Tattoos